navfit99/navfit99-js/README.md

 ### What is NAVFITOnline?
 NAVFITOnline is an open source project that allows you to view and edit NAVFIT98A database (.accdb) files.
 The provided [GitHub pages version of the webapp](https://navfit99.github.io) uses a publicly accessible server on the internet for functionality.
 This server is intended for demo purposes only.

+Users that may find this helpful include:
+- Apple Mac OSX users
+- Linux users
+- Windows users unable to install MSAccess drivers or NAVFIT98A

 NAVFITOnline's development name in parts of the codebase is NAVFIT99.

 ### Features of NAVFITOnline